turingschool/curriculum/source/projects/store_engine.markdown

 ### Evaluation Criteria

-This project will be peer assessed using automated tests and the rubric below.
-Automated tests will be available by 8AM, Tuesday, April 17th.
+This project will be peer assessed using user-driven stories and the rubric below.

 1. Correctness
-  * 3: All provided tests pass without an error or crash
+  * 3: All provided stories pass without an error or crash
-  * 2: One test failed or crashed
+  * 2: One story failed
-  * 1: Two or three tests failed or crashed
+  * 1: Two or three stories failed
-  * 0: More than three tests failed or crashed
+  * 0: More than three stories failed
 2. Testing
   * 3: Testing suite covers >95% of application code
   * 2: Testing suite covers 85-94% of application code